Haris16-code/BJH-OS/README.md

 - Participate in events, contests, and discussions

 Whether you are a **developer, tester, or BJH OS fan**, there’s a place for you here!
+## License

+The core BJH OS (This Repository) is licensed under [AGPL-3.0](LICENSE).
+Some future premium features may have separate usage terms.

 ---
 **Made with love in Pakistan ❤️**